 Any of the immersion experiences offered through JCU Campus Ministry will potentially enhance an applicant’s preparation for professional school.
 Successful immersions should grow an awareness of self, of other peoples and cultures and needs – theirs and ours.
 These should couple with realistic ways to approach these ends.
 Some students have an “all-or-none” misconception that the Honduran medical immersion is the only program that will positively impact professional school applicants.
 Attributes sought by medical schools include longitudinal reflection skills, considerations about social justice and actions to develop both.
 One cannot become successful by “cramming” intensive thought into a 1-2 week separation from one’s comfort zone.
 The commitment by past students, faculty, alumni, physicians and others has become a very important part of the Honduras immersion experience.
 Expectations are high and each applicant should anticipate that we will expect extra time, energy and focus from you.
 Thoughtful time + EFFORT (by the entire group) = Growth = Immersion success.

 A more detailed description of the Honduras immersion follows.
 Enough detail is provided for you to understand what is required for your success and that of the group.
 If chosen, your first responsibility will be to share details of this nearly year-long process with your parents and friends.
-In brief, the Honduras immersion is NOT a field trip… and should hopefully never become “poverty tourism.”
+In brief, the Honduras immersion is NOT a field trip… and should, hopefully, never become “poverty tourism.”

 To frankly address one specific issue, student cell phones and any other communication devices will be collected upon entry into Honduras and held by faculty.
 They will be distributed upon re-entry to the U.S. Students will only have access to phones in the event of emergency and/or sickness.